Zipair Tokyo: Development since 2020

-In June 2022, Zipair announced that the large letter Z on the tail fin of its livery would be replaced with a green geometric pattern to avoid misunderstandings, as the letter has been used as a military symbol by the Russian Armed Forces during Russia's invasion of Ukraine.
+In June 2022, ZIPAIR announced that the large letter Z on the tail fin of its livery would be replaced with a green geometric pattern to avoid misunderstandings, as the letter has been used as a military symbol by the Russian Armed Forces during Russia's invasion of Ukraine.
 Also in June 2022, the airline announced a new service between Tokyo Narita and San Jose International Airport to launch during December 2022, before subsequently specifying December 12, 2022 as the launch date for the service.

-On February 21, 2023, Zipair announced plans to begin services to San Francisco and Manila during the year, as well as to increase its fleet to seven aircraft.
+On February 21, 2023, ZIPAIR announced plans to begin services to San Francisco and Manila during the year, as well as to increase its fleet to seven aircraft.
 It later announced on April 6, 2023, that it would begin service to San Francisco International Airport on June 2, 2023.
 Details of its Manila service were revealed on April 28, 2023, with flights to Ninoy Aquino International Airport beginning on July 1, 2023.
 On November 8, 2023, the airline announced plans to add an eighth aircraft in January 2024, and to launch a new service to Vancouver in March 2024, later specifying March 13, 2024 as the launch date of the service.

-In early 2024, Zipair announced its plans for 2025 involving the increase of its fleet size to ten, but did not expect to launch any new destinations during 2024 beyond Vancouver.
+In early 2024, ZIPAIR announced its plans for 2025 involving the increase of its fleet size to ten, but did not expect to launch any new destinations during 2024 beyond Vancouver.
 On October 9, 2024, the airline announced the launch of flights to Houston's George Bush Intercontinental Airport to begin on March 4, 2025.
 On March 19, 2025, the airline formalized plans to receive ten Boeing 787-9s from Japan Airlines starting in 2027.

 Destinations

-As of October 2025, Zipair serves the following destinations:
+As of March 2026, ZIPAIR flies (or has flown) to the following destinations: